SimonCropp/Argon/docs/Linq/CreateJsonAnonymousObject.md

 # Create JSON from an Anonymous Type

-This sample creates a `Argon.Linq.JObject` from an anonymous type.
+This sample creates a `Argon.JObject` from an anonymous type.

 <!-- snippet: CreateJsonAnonymousObjectTypes -->
 <a id='snippet-createjsonanonymousobjecttypes'></a>